portabletext/to-html/README.md

 ## Customizing components

+"Components" are (in this package) just functions, which receive an object of properties that contains the relevant information needed to make a decision about what to render.
+The return value of the component functions are plain strings containing HTML.

 Default component functions are provided for all standard features of the Portable Text spec, with logical HTML defaults.

 You can pass an object of component functions to use in the `components` option, both to override the defaults and to provide components for your custom content types.